New field schools have not yet been announced. Please check this page in early 2021 for updates.

 If you have a study permit and entry permit for Canada, you must also ensure these are current in order to ensure re-entry to Canada upon your return from the field school.

 Traveling overseas involves inherent risks.
 While most students go abroad without incident, it is important to consider these risks.
 Even if traveling to a location that is culturally similar to one’s home, all students are encouraged to develop a health and safety risk management plan.
 Review the Terms of Participation (pdf) to see what field school students are required to prepare for.

-Applications for the Vietnam / Cambodia Field School 2020 are open now until October 21, 2019.
+Applications for the Vietnam and Cambodia Field School 2020 are closed.